-The provisions of this Section apply to Outfall 005 for whole effluent toxicity testing (biomonitoring).
+The provisions of this section apply to Outfall 005 for whole effluent toxicity (WET) testing.

-- 1. Scope, Frequency and Methodology - a.
+1. Scope, Frequency, and Methodology

+- a.
 The permittee shall test the effluent for toxicity in accordance with the provisions below.
 Such testing will determine if an appropriately dilute effluent sample adversely affects the survival of the test organisms. - b.
-The permittee shall conduct the following toxicity tests utilizing the test organisms, procedures, and quality assurance requirements specified in this section of the permit and in accordance with "Methods for Measuring the Acute Toxicity of Effluents and Receiving Waters to Freshwater and Marine Organisms, Fifth Edition" (EPA-821-R-02-012), or the most recent update: - 1) Acute static renewal 48-hour definitive toxicity test using the water flea (Daphnia pulex or Ceriodaphnia dubia).
+The permittee shall conduct the following toxicity tests using the test organisms, procedures, and quality assurance requirements specified in this part of this permit and in accordance with "Methods for Measuring the Acute Toxicity of Effluents and Receiving Waters to Freshwater and Marine Organisms," fifth edition (EPA-821-R-02-012) or its most recent update: - 1) Acute static renewal 48-hour definitive toxicity test using the water flea (Daphnia pulex or Ceriodaphnia dubia).
 A minimum of five replicates with eight organisms per replicate shall be used in the control and in each dilution.
 This test shall be conducted once per quarter. - 2) Acute static renewal 48-hour definitive toxicity test using the fathead minnow (Pimephales promelas).
 A minimum of five replicates with eight organisms per replicate shall be used in the control and in each dilution.
 This test shall be conducted once per quarter.

-The permittee must perform and submit a valid test for each test species during the required reporting period.
+The permittee must perform and submit a valid test for each test species during the required reporting period for that species.
 A minimum of five replicates with eight organisms per replicate shall be used in the control and each dilution.
 A repeat test shall include the control and all effluent dilutions and use the appropriate number of organisms and replicates, as specified above.
-An invalid test is herein defined as any test failing to satisfy the test acceptability criteria, procedures, and quality assurance requirements specified in the test methods and permit.
+An invalid test is defined as any test failing to satisfy the test acceptability criteria, procedures, and quality assurance requirements specified in the test methods and permit.

 - c.
 The permittee shall use five effluent dilution concentrations and a control in each toxicity test.
-These additional effluent concentrations are 32%, 42%, 56%, 75%, and 100% effluent.
+These effluent dilution concentrations are 32%, 42%, 56%, 75%, and 100% effluent.
 The critical dilution, defined as 100% effluent, is the effluent concentration representative of the proportion of effluent in the receiving water during critical low flow or critical mixing conditions. - d.
-This permit may be amended to require a Whole Effluent Toxicity (WET) limit, a Chemical Specific (CS) limit, a Best Management Practice (BMP) or other appropriate actions to address toxicity.
-The permittee may be required to conduct a Toxicity Reduction Evaluation (TRE) after multiple toxic events.
+This permit may be amended to require a WET limit, a chemical-specific limit, a best management practice, or other appropriate actions to address toxicity.
+The permittee may be required to conduct a toxicity reduction evaluation (TRE) after multiple toxic events. - e.
+Testing Frequency Reduction - 1) If none of the first four consecutive quarterly tests demonstrates significant lethal effects, the permittee may submit this information in writing and, upon approval, reduce the testing frequency to once per six months for the invertebrate test species and once per year for the vertebrate test species.